-I sometimes get approached from people around me who want to know why I’m doing several side projects at a time.
+I sometimes get approached by people around me who want to know why I’m doing several side projects at a time.
 Most of them assume then that I’m not happy with my day job or that it doesn’t fulfill me.
 But it’s quite the opposite.

 So I wanted to use my blog (also kind of a side project) to set something about my side project activities right.
-Of course I can only assume it, but I’m quite confident that these reasons are also valid for most other people from our industry that have started side projects despite having a great full- or part-time day job.
+Of course, I can only assume it, but I’m quite confident that these reasons are also valid for most other people from our industry that have started side projects despite having a great full- or part-time day job.

-→ I’m interested in frontend web development, but will probably never commit any line of code into the XING master branch.
+→ I’m interested in front-end web development, but will probably never commit any line of code into the XING master branch.
 That’s why I try to hack together most of my needed websites on my own and took courses for that on Treehouse.

 So I taught myself Photoshop and Sketch and took other Treehouse courses to develop an own iOS app and contribute to another one.

-→ Consumption of written content is a huge part of my daily digital life but I also wanted to know more about the processes behind the creation and distribution of it.
+→ Consumption of written content is a huge part of my daily digital life, but I also wanted to know more about the processes behind the creation and distribution of it.

 → Search and social advertising are booming businesses which become more and more complex over time.
 Market a complex product like XING shouldn’t be in my responsibility considering my lack of experience on that and the time I already put into product development.

-I on the other hand am convinced that every discipline that I at least touch a little and start to have fun while playing around with it also improves my main responsibility: Being a good product manager.
+I, on the other hand, am convinced that every discipline that I at least touch a little and start to have fun while playing around with it also improves my main responsibility: Being a good product manager.
 That’s what my aspiration is for myself and what keeps me curious and hungry for more disciplines to try out.